 3533.
-The requirements set forth in Section 3531 may be reduced by special permit issued by the Board of Selectmen upon a finding that such reduction will not detract from the objectives of this Section 3500.
+The requirements set forth in Section 3531 may be reduced by special permit issued by the Planning Board upon a finding that such reduction will not detract from the objectives of this Section 3500.

 3540.
 Landscaping Requirements for Parking Areas.